By Nicole Ball and Amie Pisano

 Have too many decorative items on display?
 Put away what no longer speaks to you and replace with a few “of-the-moment” decorative items, suggests Marshal, who mixes heights and textures and intermingles books, photographs, and collectables on shelves.

 “Trust your instincts,” says Marshal, “and enjoy the process of purging and renewing.
 You are doing something necessary to make your home a more beautiful, warm, and welcoming place.”
+If you need help cleaning out most of these spaces in your home, you may seek professional residential cleaning or commercial janitorial services.

 <Meltem Marshal is a home staging and organization consultant.
 Nicole Ball and Amie Pisano are real estate agents with Compass in Rye.>